NSLS-II/aphla/doc/intro.rst

 Introduction
 =============

-This manual describes high level applications~(HLA\index{hla}) for NSLS-II commissioning and accelerator physics study.
+This manual describes HLA (high level applications) for the NSLS-II commissioning and accelerator physics study.

-The HLA includes a set of applications and the APIs those applications are based-on.
-The applications is either a simple command or an application with graphical user interface~(GUI\index{gui}).
+The HLA includes a set of applications and the APIs (Application Programming Interface) those applications are based-on.
+The applications is either a simple command or an application with GUI (graphical user interface).
 APIs are designed for interactive control or batch scripting.
 Both applications and APIs are in a high level form that are friendly to physicists and operators.

 This manual is compiled based on the requirements from the following
 documents: